NilCoalescing/djangochannelsrestframework/docs/examples/model_observer.rst

     >>> user_2 = User.objects.get(pk=2)
     >>> Comment.objects.create(text="user 1 creates a new comment", user=user_1)

-In the console log we will se something like this:
+In the console log we will see something like this:

 .. code-block:: javascript